pfrazee/crdt_notes/README.md

  - Have a partial order to the operations.
  - Have a reliable broadcast channel which guarantees that operations are delivered in the partial order.
- - Define the operation such that concurrent ops (ops which have an equivalent order) commute, meaning they can yield a predictable result without clear precedence.
+ - Define the operation such that concurrent ops commute, meaning they can yield a predictable result without clear precedence.

 With these semantics, updates from nodes can converge deterministically.